lee-zhg/spring-boot-microservices-on-kubernetes/README_deployment.md

 1. The service `send-notification` failed because it can't resolve environment variable `OPENWHISK_API_URL_SLACK`.

 1. There are multiple ways to fix the problem.
-If you prefer, you may edit the deployment.yaml file in tne `Kubernetes Dashboard` window.
+If you prefer, you may edit the deployment.yaml file in the `Kubernetes Dashboard` window.

 1. For the lab exercise, you fix the problem in the original .yaml file.